4/30/2024

 Carl Reichardt

-Okay, so better than typical leverage on the selling expense side as you go through the year and deliveries ramp.
-Okay, thank you.
-And then if I backed into the number right, the average order price I think was relatively high, I think was up over 10% sequentially.
-Can you talk a little bit about the mix of orders, incoming orders that you saw during the quarter and whether or not there were some geographic shifts or even maybe even some price point shifts up to the Toronto?
+Okay.
+So, so better than typical leverage on the selling expense side. as you go through the year and deliveries ramp.
+Okay.
+Thank you.
+And then if I backed into the number right, the average order price I think was relatively high.
+I think it was up over 10% sequentially.
+Can you talk a little bit about the mix of orders, incoming orders that you saw during the quarter and whether or not there were some geographic shifts or even maybe even some price point shifts up to Toronto?

 speaker

-Yeah, yeah, Carl, it's a great question.
-Yeah, our pipeline AFP is certainly higher than I reported and we're already at the top end of the range.
-First, we do see apples to apples comparison, we think prices are going to continue to go up because our costs are continuing to go up, whether it's materials, labor, development, all costs continue to go up, we believe that's going to flow through our pricing.
-We left the guide alone at 350 to 360 because there is a mixed component to that.
+Yeah, Carl, it's a great question.
+Yeah, our pipeline ASP is certainly higher than I reported, and we're already at the top end of the range.
+First, we do see apples to apples comparison.
+We think prices are going to continue to go up because our costs are continuing to go up, whether it's materials, labor, development, all costs continue to go up.
+So we believe that's going to flow through our pricing and We left the guide alone at 350 to 360 because there is a mixed component to that.
 We are still seeing individuals and our customers pick smaller square footage houses.
-So, example, first quarter of 2023, 23% of our homes were under 1500 square feet that closed.
+So, example, first quarter of 2023, 23% of our homes were under 1,500 square feet that closed.
 In the first quarter of 2024, that went from 23% to 33%.
-That pipeline also is skewed towards the more expensive west coast markets that generally have a longer bill time and a longer lead time.
-So, that's been pretty consistent that the backlog AFP is higher than the current closing AFP.
-Be the other reason we're keeping guide where it is.
+That pipeline also is skewed towards the more expensive West Coast markets that generally have a longer build time and a longer lead time.
+So that's been pretty consistent that the backlog ASP is higher than the current closing ASP.
+Be the other reason we're keeping Guy where it is.

 speaker